Monty/WhatsStreamingToday/USAGE.md

 should get saved as .xls or .ods files.
 Spreadsheets uploaded to Google Sheets won't depend on the local file being around.

-Rows in the spreadsheet are in the order the shows are found on the web.
-If you want to sort by Title, Language, Rating, etc.  **_and_** you used **-t** to add column totals and row counts you should either create a Named Range to sort on or delete the added rows.
+Rows in the spreadsheet are sorted by title.
+You can sort them in the order they are found on the web by using the **-u** switch or sorting on the first column.

+If you want to sort by a different column **_and_** you used the **-t** switch to add column totals and row counts you should either create a Named Range to sort on or delete the added rows.
 Otherwise those rows will wind up in the middle of your spreadsheet.
-You can always get back to the original order by sorting on the first column.

 #### To see what has changed since a previous run: